DEGoodmanWilson/luna/docs/static_assets.md

     // second param is path in the filesystem to mount server.serve_files("/", "/var/www/public");

-    while (server); //run forever, basically, or until the server decides to kill itself.
+    server.await(); //run forever, basically, or until the server decides to kill itself.
 }
 ```